SCOTT GOLDBERG TALKS THE FOREST HILLS

 It has been twenty years since your first work came out.
 Already then writing, producing, and directing.
 How did you first get set on a path to making films?

-I have always loved movies ever since I was a child.
-I recorded a horror film on VHS–tape with some friends in 1999 called 'Dead End' and during my college years I attempted a feature-length film, called 'Dead End Massacre', both of those projects were made with friends.
-After graduating college, in 2005, I made a couple of short films.
-I've always been intent on trying to create movies and get into the business.
+I’ve always loved movies ever since I was a child.
+I made a VHS horror film with some friends in 1999 called 'Dead End'.
+During my college years I attempted a feature length film called, 'Dead End Massacre'.
+Both of those projects were made with friends.
+After graduating college in 2005, I made a couple of short films.
+I have always been intent on trying to create movies and get into the business.

 You do seem like a filmmaker who carries a lot of respect for those that came before you but also one eager to put your own mark on those things you love?

-Filmmakers that have inspired me along the way are John Carpenter, George A. Romero, Steven Spielberg, Paul Thomas Anderson, Stanley Kubrick, Rob Reiner, Robert Zemeckis and James Cameron.
-I have always loved a lot of their movies.
-And we are either inspired through watching them as a fan or as an aspiring filmmaker.
+Filmmakers that have inspired me along the way are Steven Spielberg, Rob Reiner, Robert Zemeckis, and John Carpenter, as well as George A. Romero, Stanley Kubrick, James Cameron, and Paul Thomas Anderson.
+I’ve always loved a lot of their movies, and we’re either inspired through watching them as a fan or as an aspiring filmmaker.

 ‘The Forest Hills’ seem a love letter to two franchises especially, 'The Shining' and 'Halloween', with that it must've been quite something to be able to bring this ensemble together?